-- ► Acceptance of your offer and cancellation
+- Acceptance of your offer and cancellation

 - Course changes or closures

 - Changes to services

 - Discontinuing courses

 - Fee liability

 - Additional costs

 - Policy updates

 - Enrolment and registration

-- ▶ Complaints procedures and policies
+- Complaints procedures and policies

-- Academic regulations and progression
+- Academic regulations and progression specific to the awarding body

 - Data Protection

 Please note that there are separate Terms and Conditions for undergraduate courses and the HNC / HND courses.
-This is due to the differences in awarding bodies, academic regulations and complaints processes.
+This is due to the differences in awarding bodies, academic regulations and complaints' processes.